Regression-Games/RegressionDocs/docs/players/account-setup.md

 Next, you'll be prompted for a Minecraft username (see our Minecraft requirements and setup [here](supported-games/minecraft/requirements)).
 The Minecraft username associated to your Regression Games account must match the one displayed in your Minecraft Client.

+Regression Games' available games and modes involve using AI to control in-game characters and interact with gameplay elements and mechanics.
+Before you hop into a game, you'll need to create an AI.
+[See this section on creating AIs](./creating-bots/overview.md) using Regression Games' various tools and libraries.